 This year, we are making an exception to award two Test of Time papers given the undeniable influence of these two papers on the entire field.
 The awarded papers are:

-Ian Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, Yoshua Bengio - Sequence to Sequence Learning with Neural Networks
+Generative Adversarial Nets Ian Goodfellow, Jean Pouget-Abadie, Mehdi Mirza, Bing Xu, David Warde-Farley, Sherjil Ozair, Aaron Courville, Yoshua Bengio

-Ilya Sutskever, Oriol Vinyals, Quoc V. Le
+Sequence to Sequence Learning with Neural Networks Ilya Sutskever, Oriol Vinyals, Quoc V. Le

 The Generative Adversarial Nets paper has been cited more than 85,000 times as of this blog post.
 It is one of the foundational pieces for generative modeling and has inspired numerous research advances in the past 10 years.
 Besides research, it has also enabled generative modeling to make an impact in a diverse range of applications, considering vision data and other domains.